-This option allows you to save all of the current oscilloscope information to files on the CF card.
-Before you can save data to the CF card, you need to configure the Print button to the alternative Save function.
-To do so, select Save/Recall ► Save All ► Print Button ► Saves All to Files.
+Before you can save data to the USB flash drive, you need to change the print front panel button to the alternative Save function.
+To do so, select the Save/Recall ► Save All ► PRINT Button ► Saves All to Files option.